-According to a study by Forrester Research, a well-designed user interface increases a website’s conversion rate by up to 200%, and a good UX design brings conversion rate up to 400%.
-It’s true in case of good UI/UX.
+According to a study by Forrester Research, a well-designed user interface increases a website’s conversion rate by up to 200%, and a good UX design brings the conversion rate up to 400%.
+It’s true in the case of good UI/UX.

 Good User Interface (UI) design is the designing process of software product interfaces aimed at efficient interaction between the user and the machine.
-Essentially, it encompasses all the controls, buttons and elements of the application creating a visual appearance of the product.
+Essentially, it encompasses all the controls, buttons, and elements of the application creating a visual appearance of the product.

-Creating software products developers often forget that they need to make them usable for clients in the first turn.
+Creating software products, developers often forget that they need to make them usable for clients in the first turn.
 Not for themselves.

 “When the creators of software-based products examine their handiwork, they overlook how bad it is.
 Instead, they see its awesome power and flexibility.
 They see how rich the product is in features and functions.
-They ignore how excruciatingly difficult it is to use, how many mind-numbing hours it takes to learn, or how it diminishes and degrades the people.” – Alan Cooper, the Father of Visual Basic
+They ignore how excruciatingly difficult it is to use, how many mind-numbing hours it takes to learn, or how it diminishes and degrades the people.” – Alan Cooper, the Father of Visual Basic.

 Long story short:

 2. Next step is to define the way the product operates, and that is the task of the UX designer, who is guided by the aforementioned graphic designer.
-His/her main responsibilities include conducting user research, information and interaction design (operation specification of a software), primarily focusing on the product’s functionality and usability.
+His/her main responsibilities include conducting user research, information, and interaction design (operation specification of software), primarily focusing on the product’s functionality and usability.